playermissile/scrolling_tutorial/index.rst

 instead of down.
 The logic does change a little bit, as we are now decrementing the ``vert_scroll`` variable.
-Since zero is a valid value for the ``VSCROL`` hardware register, we check to see when the decrement wraps back to ``$ff`` to determine if a course scroll needs to happen:
+Since zero is a valid value for the ``VSCROL`` hardware register, we check to see when the decrement wraps back to ``$ff`` to determine if a coarse scroll needs to happen:

 .. code-block::